jeremydaly/lambda-api/README.md

 - `method`: The HTTP method of the request
 - `path`: The path passed in by the request
 - `query`: Querystring parameters parsed into an object
-- `headers`: An object containing the request headers
+- `headers`: An object containing the request headers (properties converted to lowercase for HTTP/2, see [rfc7540 8.1.2.
+HTTP Header Fields](https://tools.ietf.org/html/rfc7540))
+- `rawHeaders`: An object containing the original request headers (property case preserved)
 - `body`: The body of the request.
  - If the `Content-Type` header is `application/json`, it will attempt to parse the request using `JSON.parse()`
  - If the `Content-Type` header is `application/x-www-form-urlencoded`, it will attempt to parse a URL encoded string using `querystring`